valencik/mastersAPSC/documents/thesis/thesis.md

 =====================
 %- Data Structure and Representation?
 An early and difficult stage in any data science project is data acquisition.
-Thankfully the National Nuclear Data Center has composed the Nuclear Science References database already.
+Thankfully the National Nuclear Data Center has composed the Nuclear Science References (NSR) database already.
 For this work, a full database dump of the NSR was acquired on January 29th 2014.
 For simplicity, the data acquired from the NNDC on January 29th will be referred to as if it were the complete NSR database.
 All efforts have been taken to ensure the research procedures can easily be extended and repeated on new NSR data.